Recent developments in legislation throughout the world have made rate parity an important topic in the hospitality industry.

-In Germany decisions by the competition regulator only apply to certain OTAs (HRS and Booking.com), while other OTAs continue to use wide and narrow rate parity clauses within the German market.
+In Germany and Sweden regulation only applies to certain OTAs (HRS and Booking.com in Germany, and Booking.com in Sweden), while other OTAs continue to use wide and narrow rate parity clauses within these markets.

 In Australia, New Zealand, and the European Union, Booking.com and Expedia have, in agreement with regulators, adopted only narrow rate parity clauses.
 In other major markets, however, these OTAs continue to use wide rate parity clauses.

 Some smaller OTAs continue to use wide parity clauses across all markets, except where they are banned.